 There is currently no cure for carcinoid syndrome.
 Even if your cancer therapy reduces the size of your tumor, you still may experience carcinoid syndrome.
 That's why it's important to stay on top of your symptoms to manage this syndrome as best you and your healthcare team can.

 Since carcinoid syndrome is caused by high levels of certain hormones, a primary goal of treating carcinoid syndrome is to reduce the levels of these hormones.
-Certain somatostatin analogues (SSAs) can help do that but may not fully control the symptoms.
+Certain somatostatin analogs (SSAs) can help do that but may not fully control the symptoms.
 In the largest-ever US survey conducted with sufferers of carcinoid syndrome, most reported being dissatisfied with carcinoid syndrome treatments.*

 “I would like more options to effectively treat my carcinoid symptoms.”